-Al-Bazanti tells the story of a letter Imām al-Ridha wrote to his son Imām Abū Ja'far which personifies the generosity and spirit of giving deeply rooted in the hearts of the Prophet's Ahl al-Bayt he says: "I read the letter of "Abul-Hassan" Imām al-Ridha ha Abū Ja'far which said, 'O Abū Ja'far!
+Al-Bazanti tells the story of a letter Imām al-Ridha Alba wrote to his son Imām Abū Ja'far Alba which personifies the generosity and spirit of giving deeply rooted in the hearts of the Prophet's Ahl al-Bayt Alba is the letter of "Abul-Hassan" Imām al-Ridha to Abū Ja'far which said, 'O Abū Ja'far!
 I have heard that when you ride, the servants take you out of the city through its small gate.

 This is due to their being miser so that nobody asks you for something.
 I plead you by the right I have upon you that every time you enter into or get out of the city, you should do so through its large gate, and when you ride, take gold and silver with you, and every time you are asked, you should give.
 If any of your uncles asks you for something, you should give him no less than fifty dinars, and you yourself may determine the maximum amount you would like to give; and if any of your aunts asks you for something, do not give her less than twenty-five dinars, and it is up to you to determine the maximum amount.
-I only desire that Allāh raises your status; therefore, keep giving away and do not fear that the Lord of the Throne will ever throw you into poverty."
+I only desire that Allāh raises your status; therefore, keep giving away and do not fear that the Lord of the Throne will ever throw you into poverty.112 shoulder the responsibilities of caliphate.
+Muhammed ibn Abū 'Abada asked him once: "Why did you delay executing the order of the commander of the faithful and why did you refuse to oblige?"